 Medium mobility scooters

-Medium scooters combine the convenience of a small scooter with the extra power needed to climb small hills and drive outdoors.
-They are a great ‘general purpose’ option if you need to get around your local area, do the shopping and visit friends nearby.
+Medium scooters combine the convenience of a small scooter with the extra power needed for users to climb small hills and drive outdoors.
+They are a great general purpose option if you need to get around your local area, do the shopping and visit friends nearby.
 Many models also have features such as puncture-proof tyres, a front headlight for better visibility, a basket for shopping and padded seats.

-Medium scooters also tend to have basic suspension, giving you a comfortable ride even if you are travelling outdoors.
+Medium scooters also tend to have basic suspension, giving each person a comfortable ride even if you are travelling outdoors.